What to expect at Cape Hillsborough

 Where is Cape Hillsborough located?

-Cape Hillsborough is located in Queensland, Australia, approximately 50 kilometers north-west of Mackay.
-The national park is situated on the coast, overlooking the Coral Sea, and covers an area of approximately 10.8 square kilometers.
-The nearest town to Cape Hillsborough is the small seaside community of Seaforth, which is located about 6 kilometers to the south of the park.
-The park is easily accessible by car, and there are several main roads that lead to the area, including the Bruce Highway and Mackay-Bucasia Road.
+Cape Hillsborough is located in Queensland, Australia, approximately 50 kilometres northwest of Mackay.
+The national park is situated on the coast, overlooking the Coral Sea, and covers an area of approximately 10.8 square kilometres.
+The nearest town to Cape Hillsborough is the small seaside community of Seaforth, which is located about 6 kilometres to the south of the park.
+The park is easily accessible by car, and several main roads lead to the area, including the Bruce Highway and Mackay-Bucasia Road.

 The temperatures are very welcoming.
-Winter coldest nights will be 12 degrees, while in summer it hardly drops below 22 degrees at night.
+Winter’s coldest nights will be 12 degrees, while in summer it hardly drops below 22 degrees at night.

 Cape Hillsborough National Park Average Temperatures and Rainfall

 Best Time to Visit